ckormanyos/pi-crunch-metal/README.md

         <img src="https://img.shields.io/github/languages/code-size/ckormanyos/pi-crunch-metal" alt="GitHub code size in bytes" /></a>
 </p>

-pi-crunch-metal computes a million digits of $\pi$ on a bare-metal RaspberryPi(R)-Zero (and other systems).
+`ckormanyos/pi-crunch-metal` computes up to a million digits of $\pi$ on a bare-metal RaspberryPi(R)-Zero (and other systems).

 This fascinating, educational and fun project combines the domain of high-performance numerical computing with the raw simplicity of bare-metal embedded microcontroller systems.

-Exihbiting the utmost in portability realized primarily through modern header-only C++14 template code, pi-crunch-metal is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.
+Exihbiting the utmost in portability and is realized primarily through modern, header-only C++14, 17, 20, 23 (and beyond) template code.
+`ckormanyos/pi-crunch-metal` is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.

 The [wide-decimal](https://github.com/ckormanyos/wide-decimal) multiprecision